cgiffard/Captionator/README.markdown

 This basic polyfill aims to add support for the HTML5 video `<track>` element.

-It currently includes rudimentary support for multiple language subtitle tracks, auto-selected based on the user-agent language and implements the draft track API.
+It currently includes rudimentary support for multiple language subtitle tracks, auto-selected based on the user-agent language and implements the draft WHATWG track API.

 It is designed to be js-library independent (but I might port it to jQuery later, as the raw DOM is chunky indeed.)
-It currently works in browsers which offer support for HTML5 video, and relies on some JavaScript features you won't find in older browsers.
-(I thought this was perfectly reasonable!)
+It currently works in browsers which offer support for HTML5 video, and relies on some JavaScript (ECMAScript 5) features you won't find in older browsers (but they don't support HTML5 video anyway.)

 After including the library, adding captions to your video is pretty simple: